Laser biostimulation – accelerated healingLaser biostimulation

-LLLT low-energy laser biostimulation is a well-known method for accelerating healing and reducing pain.
+with low-energy LLLT lasers is a well-known method that accelerates healing and reduces pain.
 In dentistry, their main use is the treatment of all kinds of wounds and diseases in the mouth such as:

 - Diseases of the gums, mucosa, periodontal, aphths, herpes (first high-power laser disinfection is performed).

 - Wounds after removal of the tooth, resection of the root, reconstruction of the bone.

 - Wounds after implantological, regenerative procedures, on soft tissues.